© 2023 IceStoneUSA. All rights reserved.

 Made with ❤ in the USA

-Each IceStone slab is made by hand in our factory in Brooklyn, NY and is a representation of true craftsmanship, design, and sustainable manufacturing.
+Each IceStone slab is made by hand and is a representation of true craftsmanship, design, and sustainable manufacturing.
 IceStone’s glass is thoroughly researched and tested to ensure it is up to our high level of standards.
 Each slab is uniquely made with extreme attention to detail and handled with care.

 Step 1: Batching

 The batching process is where we mix the glass,cement, and non toxic pigment.
 The mixture then pours out into a tray creating a mold and placed on a vibration table to distribute the glass throughout the slab.

 Step 2: Curing

 After batching, the IceStone slabs are entered into a steam powered kiln to cure overnight.
 Curing is done to rid the slab of any moisture and humidity.

 Step 3: Calibration